alpagor/Tech11/README.md

  Business requirements (function):

-​	▪ The address widget must have the following fields: o zip
+- ​	The address widget must have the following fields: o zip

-​			▪ city
+  - city
- 	       ▪ street
+  - street
- 		   ▪ houseNumber
+  - houseNumber
-  		  ▪ country (is fix: “de” - Deutschland)
+  - country (is fix: "de" - Deutschland)

-​	▪  After entering the zip code, the city should be prefilled
+- ​	After entering the zip code, the city should be prefilled

-​	▪  Based on the zip/city also the streets should be selectable.
+- ​	Based on the zip/city also the streets should be selectable.
 Only streets from the chosen city should be selectable.

-​	▪  In the bottom of the widget there should be a button “info”.
+- ​	In the bottom of the widget there should be a button “info”.
 By clicking the button, a message box 	    		should be displayed where all data of the widget are formatted as JSON.
 Technical requirements (non-		functional):

-​	▪  For city lookup, please reverse engineer the service from https://www.postdirekt.de/plzserver/ Select 		“Ort” (city) and enter for example “97070” as zip code.
- 		Please analyze how to query the data and reuse the JSON REST interface. (https://www.postdirekt.de/p		lzserver/PlzAjaxServlet)
+- ​	  For city lookup, please reverse engineer the service from https://www.postdirekt.de/plzserver/ Select “Ort” (city) and enter for example “97070” as zip code.
+Please analyze how to query the data and reuse the JSON REST interface. (https://www.postdirekt.de/plzserver/PlzAjaxServlet)

 Because of CORS, please use: https://cors-anywhere.herokuapp.com/https://www.postdirekt.de/plzserver/PlzAjaxServlet

-​	▪  The component must be an ES6 Web Component (see MDN) and should be reusable
+- ​	 The component must be an ES6 Web Component (see MDN) and should be reusable

-​	▪  Provide a test page that contains two time the widget on the same page
+- ​	 Provide a test page that contains two time the widget on the same page

 ## Summary